Electronic Waste (E-Waste)

 In Canada, all provinces have programs to recycle electronic waste.
 The majority of these are operated by Electronic Products Recycling Association (EPRA), an industry-led, non-profit organization.
 EPRA follows a strict standard for how electronics are handled that incorporates provisions for worker safety, data security, and responsible e-waste recycling.
 In Saskatchewan, EPRA-SK/Recycle My Electronics collects electronics via SARCAN depots, some retailers, some municipal landfills / transfer stations and community collection events.
 EPRA-SK is funded through Environmental Handling Fees (EHF) that are applied on the sale of all new electronic products.
 The program also collects directly from larger businesses and institutions.
-SARCAN ships the electronics to approved processors where the materials are broken down into the various metals, plastics and glasses.
+The collected electronics are shipped to approved processors where the materials are broken down into the various metals, plastics and glasses.
 This materials is reintroduced to the manufacturing supply chain and used in the production of new products.

-If the item is a product that SARCAN does not accept, check our Waste Reduction Hub for other options.
+If the item is a product that EPRA-SK/Recycle My Electronics does not accept, check our Waste Reduction Hub for other options.
 There are voluntary programs for recycling specific electronic items, like the ones offered by SaskTel and London Drugs.

 What happens after?